Biophilic Design in Commercial Spaces: The Impact of Plants Across Industries

 in addition to trees, the store incorporates natural materials and large skylights that maximize natural light

 A compelling example of biophilic design in the retail sector is the Apple Store on Regent Street, London.
-Designed by Foster + Partners, the store is a prime example of how green spaces enhance the shopping experience.
+Designed by Foster + Partners, the store is a prime example of how biophilic design can enhance the shopping experience.
 The interior features twelve Ficus Nitida trees, housed in large custom-designed plant containers, creating a calming, park-like atmosphere.
+In addition to the trees, the store incorporates natural materials such as limestone and wood, large skylights that maximize natural light, and a spacious layout that encourages movement and interaction.
+Together, these elements help create a more inviting shopping environment.

 HEALTHCARE